-Our offerings support a broad range of applications including national and homeland security, supply chain intelligence, crisis management, critical infrastructure monitoring, economic intelligence, and others.
-We generate revenue by selling imagery and software analytics services through our Spectra AI platform and by providing professional and engineering services to customers on a project-by-project basis.
+We generate revenue by selling imagery and software analytics services through our Spectra AI platform and by providing engineering and systems integration services to strategic customers on project by project basis.

-Imagery and Software Analytical Services

-- Imagery Services: We offer high-revisit, high-resolution, on-demand satellite imaging services.
-Through our Spectra AI platform, customers can directly task our constellation to collect and deliver imagery over specific locations, sites, and regions that are critical to their operations.
-We offer customers several service level options, including basic subscription plans for on-demand tasking or multi-year assured access programs, where customers can secure priority access and imaging capacity over a region of interest on a take or pay basis. - Data, Software, and Analytics: Our analytics are also offered on a subscription basis and provide customers with access to our site monitoring, event monitoring, and global data services.
-We provide services related to object, change and anomaly detection; site monitoring; and enhanced analytics through which we can detect key pattern-of-life changes in critical locations.
-These critical locations include infrastructure such as ports, airports, and construction sites; retail activity; commodities stockpiles; and other sites that contain critical commodities and supply chain inventory.
+- Imagery and Software Analytical Services - Imagery Services: We offer our customers high-revisit, on-demand high resolution electro optic satellite imaging services.
+Through our Spectra AI platform, customers can directly task our proprietary small satellite constellation to collect and deliver imagery over specific locations, sites, and regions that are critical to their operations.
+We offer customers several service level options that include basic plans for on-demand tasking or multi-year assured access programs, where customers can secure priority access and imaging capacity over a region of interest on a take or pay basis. - Data, Software, and Analytics: Our analytics services are also offered on a subscription basis and provide customers with access to our site monitoring, event monitoring and global data services.
+We leverage our proprietary AI and ML algorithms to analyze data coming from both our proprietary sensor network and third-party sources in real-time to provide data, insights, and analytics for our customers.
+We provide services related to object, change and anomaly detection, site monitoring, and enhanced analytics through which we can detect key pattern of life changes in critical locations.
+These critical locations can include strategic locations and infrastructure such as ports, airports, and construction sites; retail activity; commodities stockpiles; and other sites that contain critical commodities and supply chain inventory.